Callee84/sourdough/README.md

 On the loadingpage I have added a zoom out effect on the center image.

 On the contact site I've put in a contact form in case any visitor need some help.
-Clicking the submit-button takes the visitor to a confirmationpage named "thanks.html".
+Clicking the submit-button takes the visitor to a confirmation page named "thanks.html".

-The footer contians links to varius social media.
+The footer contians links to varius social media which opens in a new tab.

 ***

 ## Site Structure
 The site contains of five pages - index (loading page), recipe, sourdough, contact and a form response page called thanks.
-Consistent thoughout the pages are the image in the header but with a different on-image-text on all pages.
+Consistent thoughout the pages is the image in the header aswell as the sticky navigation bar, but with a different on-image-text on all pages.
 As I described at the start the website has a very clean structure.
 As this is mainly a recipe-site it should be av very easy navigated site.

 ### *The landing page (index)*